TheHeartmann/PG4500_pathfinding/README.md

 Mouse click somewhere in the maze places a target tagged target.
 Do with this as you wish.

+Nearly all variables of the player character can be controlled from the inspector, such as turn rate, movement speed, drag, etc, but this might require some experimentation.

 The character can also be controlled through wasd and arrow keys.

 For educational use only.